BartVandewoestyne/Design-Patterns-GoF/README.txt

-  'Design Patterns: Elements of Reusable Object-Oriented Software' Erich Gamma, Richard Helm, Ralph Johnson, John Vlissides
+  'Design Patterns: Elements of Reusable Object-Oriented Software' Erich Gamma, Richard Helm, Ralph Johnson, John Vlissides ISBN 0-201-63361-2
+  Copyright 1995
+  21th Printing, November 2000

-The webpage and official 'code' for this book are available from:
+The webpage and official 'code' for this book were previously available from

   [1] http://st-www.cs.illinois.edu/users/patterns/DPBook/DPBook.html
   [2] http://st-www.cs.illinois.edu/patterns/dpbook/Source.html

+(TODO: link [1] and [2] no longer work.
+Does anybody know the new location of the 'official' source code for the book?)

-The nice thing about the book is that it is... well... not complete :-) To obtain a complete working implementation of all the Design Patterns presented requires some extra coding.
+The nice thing about the book is that it is... well... not complete :-) To come to a complete working implementation of all the Design Patterns presented in the book, and be able to play with them, requires some extra coding.
 The goal of this project is to actually provide the missing pieces and come to something that will compile and run cleanly.

 On the following websites, I have found some more C++ code that helped me complete everything: